JustinLove/keyboard_viewer/README.md

 # Keyboard Viewer

-Draw keyboard in settings so you can tell what is mapped and what is free.
+Draw keyboards in settings so you can tell what is mapped and what is free.

+Clicking on a bound key will jump you to that setting.